 In Brown’s main field, health care, 20 million people have medical insurance through the Affordable Care Act (aka “Obamacare”), and their medical expenses are a big part of hospitals’ budgets.
 Trump has also vowed to lower drug prices without saying how; those details will affect a lot of people and a lot of businesses large and small.

-Most people will discuss these kinds of possible policy changes at work, often as a key part of corporate strategy.
-Or they may feel compelled to follow breaking stories that affect them personally, and be prompted to contact their elected representatives during work hours.
+Most people will discuss these kinds of possible policy changes at work, often as a critical part of corporate strategy.
+Or they may feel compelled to follow breaking stories that affect them personally and be prompted to contact their elected representatives during work hours.

 Consult Your Office Handbook